Who should attend

 Increasingly, we recognise that we have a responsibility to support the staff who must deal with this difficult behaviour on a day-to-day basis and to change how we support these staff to directly manage the difficult behaviour.

-- Review the impact of very difficult behaviour
+- Articulate the impact of very difficult behaviour

-- Identify common characteristics of very difficult workplace behaviour
+- Identify common characterises of very difficult workplace behaviour

-- Describe and prepare strategies for managing different types of behaviour
+- Use strategies to manage different types of behaviour

 Both training workshops will be facilitated by external consultant Greg Cook, a psychologist with over 20 years’ experience in leadership development and coaching coupled with extensive experience working with senior leaders across Go8 universities.